(WIP) Programs And Reading Memory

 13 FEB 2026I've previously done some very casual malware analysis and reverse engineering for fun with the express goal of understandin how software works at a lower level and how memory is structured (this was pretty helpful in my previous role).

 This blog post is mainly just a bit of a brain dump and a re-learning of the things I've not touched mentally in a while.
+I often refer to games in this blog post as they usually have similar structures and seems more interesting (to me anyway) but the logic of all of this is applies to any software.

 Opening a program